pali-english/pali-english.github.io/README.md

 there’s no true ascetic outside here.
 No conditions last forever,
 the Awakened Ones are not shaken.

+    Ākāseva padaṁ natthi,
+        Ākāseva: in the sky (ākāse - in the sky; eva - indeed)
+        padaṁ: track, trace
+        natthi: there is not

+    samaṇo natthi bāhire;
+        samaṇo: ascetic, recluse
+        natthi: there is not
+        bāhire: outside, externally

+    Saṅkhārā sassatā natthi,
+        Saṅkhārā: conditioned phenomena, fabrications
+        sassatā: eternal, lasting forever
+        natthi: there is not

+    natthi buddhānamiñjitaṁ.
+        natthi: there is not
+        buddhānamiñjitaṁ: shaken or moved by the Awakened ones (buddhāna - of the Awakened ones; iñjitaṁ - shaken, moved)

+    Malavaggo aṭṭhārasamo.
+        Malavaggo: Stain chapter
+        aṭṭhārasamo: Eighteenth (aṭṭhārasa - eighteen; -mo - ordinal suffix)

 ### 19. Dhammaṭṭhavagga: The Just

 Na tena hoti dhammaṭṭho,